Unit injector: Usage & Applications

 The Volkswagen Group mainstream marques used unit injector systems (branded "Pumpe Düse", commonly abbreviated to "PD") in their Suction Diesel Injection (SDI) and Turbocharged Direct Injection (TDI) diesel engines, however this fuel injection method has been superseded by a common-rail design, such as the new 1.6 TDI.

 In North America, the Volkswagen Jetta, Golf, and New Beetle TDI 2004–2006 are Pumpe Düse (available in both the MK4 and MK5 generations, with BEW and BRM engine codes respectively, older models use timing belt-driven injection pump).

-TDI engines incorporating PD unit injector systems manufactured by the Volkswagen Group were also installed on some cars sold in Europe and other markets where the diesel fuel was conveniently priced, amongst those there were some Chrysler/Dodge cars of the DaimlerChrysler era, e.g. the Dodge Calibre (MY07 BKD, MY08 BMR), Dodge Journey, Jeep Compass, Jeep Patriot.
+TDI engines incorporating PD unit injector systems manufactured by the Volkswagen Group were also installed on some cars sold in Europe and other markets where the diesel fuel was conveniently priced, amongst those there were some Chrysler/Dodge cars of the DaimlerChrysler era, e.g. the Dodge Caliber (MY07 BKD, MY08 BMR), Dodge Journey, Jeep Compass, Jeep Patriot.

 Volkswagen Group major-interest truck and diesel engine maker Scania AB also uses the unit injector system, which they call "Pumpe-Düse-Einspritzung", or "PDE".

 Hydraulically actuated electronic (HEUI) development and applications

 In 1993, CAT and International Truck & Engine Corporation introduced "hydraulically actuated electronic unit injection” (HEUI), where the injectors are no longer camshaft-operated and could pressurise fuel independently of engine RPM.
-First available on Navistar's 7.3L /444 cuin, V8 diesel engine.
+First available on Navistar's 7.3 L /444 cuin, V8 diesel engine.
 HEUI uses engine oil pressure to power high-pressure fuel injection, where the usual method of unit injector operation is with the engine camshaft.

-HEUI applications included the Ford 7.3L and 6.0L Power stroke used between May 1993 and 2007.
+HEUI applications included the Ford 7.3 L and 6.0 L Power Stroke used between May 1993 and 2007.
 International also used the HEUI system for multiple engines including the DT 466E, DT 570, T-444E, DT-466–570, MaxxForce 5, 7, 9, 10, MaxxForce DT and VT365 engines.
 Caterpillar incorporated HEUI systems in the 3116, 3126, C7, C9 among others and the Daimler-Detroit Diesel Series 40 engine supplied by International also incorporated a HEUI fuel system.
 Isuzu fitted a HEUI system to their 3.0 LTR 4JX1 engine fitted to the Trooper and its variants.
 The HEUI system has been replaced by many manufacturers with common rail injection solutions, a newer technology, to meet better fuel economy and new emissions standards being introduced.